Olympic Peninsula Forests

 Lyre River Campground

 This campground is located near Lyre River in a mature riparian forest, about a half-mile upstream from where the river empties into the Strait of Juan de Fuca.
 A popular camp for anglers, Lyre offers good salmon fishing during fish migrations.
 The site has 11 campsites, shelter, two toilets and potable water.
 View our map for more information.
-Campsites can accommodate up to a 20-foot RV, though size may vary by site.
+Campsites can accommodate up to a 20-foot trailer, though size may vary by site.

 Directions: Start on SR-112 between mileposts 46-47.
 Go north on paved road .4 mi.
 Turn left to the site.
 Get directions.